GLOBAL MARKETS-Euro slumps to two-decade low, oil tumbles as recession fears intensify | Headlines

 GLOBAL MARKETS-Euro slumps to two-decade low, oil tumbles as recession fears intensify

-U.S. equities pared some losses as the session wore on after falling sharply early in the session, following their closure for Monday's holiday.
-Bipan Rai, North America head of FX strategy at CIBC Capital Markets in Toronto, pointed to signs of a looming energy crisis in Europe and mounting economic concerns for the euro's tumble.
+Oil prices suffered their biggest daily drop since March on growing fears of a global recession and lockdowns in China that could slash demand.
+Bipan Rai, North America head of FX strategy at CIBC Capital Markets in Toronto, cited signs of a looming energy crisis in Europe and economic concerns for the euro's tumble.

 "The threat of a recession in the euro zone is a more clear risk now relative to before," Rai said.
-The euro dropped by almost 1.8% against the dollar to $1.0236, its weakest since December 2002.
-It was last down 1.5% against the dollar.
+The euro dropped by almost 1.8% against the dollar to $1.0236, its weakest level since December 2002.
+It was last down 1.48% against the dollar.

-Meanwhile the dollar index, which measures the greenback against a group of major currencies, was up 1.36%, after hitting its highest level since December 2002.
+Meanwhile the dollar index, which measures the greenback against a group of major currencies, was up 1.31%, after hitting its highest level since December 2002.
 The dollar is seen as a safe haven in times of acute economic uncertainty.
 "The demand for the safety of dollar-based assets is up as expectations for economic activity are significantly lower," said Shawn Cruz, head trading strategist at TD Ameritrade in Chicago.
-He noted that Germany's news was causing a "major reassessment" among investors.

 "If people are concerned there's going to be a slowdown and put their money in the safest place and cut back on unnecessary spending, it can become a self-fulfilling prophesy."
-The Japanese yen strengthened 0.01% versus the greenback at 135.69 per dollar, while sterling was last trading at $1.1943, down 1.34% on the day.
+The Japanese yen weakened 0.15% versus the greenback at 135.91 per dollar, while Sterling was last trading at $1.1959, down 1.21% on the day.

+After falling sharply early in the session, U.S. equities pared losses as the day wore on and the Nasdaq ended up rallying with strength in technology and consumer stocks.
+Some investors were betting that falling gas prices could give shoppers more money to spend, according to Michael James, managing director of equity trading at Wedbush Securities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)